awsdocs/amazon-ec2-user-guide/doc_source/using-eni.md

 You can detach a secondary network interface that is attached to an EC2 instance at any time, using either the **Instances** or **Network Interfaces** page of the Amazon EC2 console\.

-You can't use the Amazon EC2 console to detach a network interface that is attached to a resource from another service, such as an Elastic Load Balancing load balancer, a Lambda function, a WorkSpace, or a NAT gateway\.
-The network interfaces for those resources are deleted when the resource is deleted\.
+If you try to detach a network interface that is attached to a resource from another service, such as an Elastic Load Balancing load balancer, a Lambda function, a WorkSpace, or a NAT gateway, you get an error that you do not have permission to access the resource\.
+To find which service created the resource attached to a network interface, check the description of the network interface\.
+If you delete the resource, then its network interface is deleted\.

 ------
 #### [ Instances page ]